 Developing a Long Haul Plan for Content Generation and Planning

-So far, we discussed about a brand’s terminal goal, desired image, recall value and customer connect in detail.
-But do you know where does all this stem from?
+So far, we have discussed about a brand’s terminal goal, desired image, recall value, and customer connect in detail.
+But do you know where all this stem from?
 All this stems from a company’s mission.
 Now, a mission is very different from a vision.
 A vision can be loosely associated with your company’s goal – it can be a business goal or a desired brand image.
 But a mission is different.
 A mission is a company’s reason for existence.

 Another key aspect for any business is the terminal goal – the goal that we discussed while defining the company’s focus point.
 So, how do discover a company’s goal?
-You, obviously can’t get your content strategies right until you know very clearly what your company’s goal is.
+You obviously can’t get your content strategies right until you know very clearly what your company’s goal is.
 Depending on the nature and stage of your business, your goal can be any of the following goals or a mix of a few of them:

 - Creating awareness for your brand

 - Encouraging brand loyalty and evangelism

 These goals also help you in defining your Key Performance Indicators (KPIs) or success metrics.

 Let’s map these goals to your probable KPIs:

 - Creating awareness for your brand – Customer reactions, queries, and responses online as well as offline

 - Generating sales lead – Signups for your newsletters, magazines, subscription of your blog and YouTube channels

 - Engaging the customers – Store queries, long responses on social media platforms, downloads